The 20 Worst Places to Live in Arkansas

 According to Road Snacks, the worst place to live in Arkansas is West Memphis, which has a population of just over 25,000 people.
 There are two main reasons that this city is considered an undesirable place to live.

-First, it has the third-highest crime rate in the state, so it is a dangerous place to live.
-Second, the unemployment rates are high at 10.9 percent, which means West Memphis has the fifth-worst unemployment rate in Arkansas.
+Second, the unemployment rate is high at 10.9 percent, which means West Memphis has one of the highest unemployment rates in Arkansas.

 You can also read: